jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 To try the Track & Plan feature, follow these instructions to start a simple, public, agile project.
 You'll use basic story, task, and defect work items to plan a chat page for a website.

+For a quick overview of features and functions, [explore the Track & Plan feature][9].

 ---
 ## Contents